 Between the daily in and out of students, teachers, and administrators, educational facilities see heavy wear and tear throughout the school year.
 Their mechanical systems are certainly no exception.
 To ensure that your school and its equipment are running at the most efficient levels possible, we’ve broken down a few different styles of maintenance for you to work from.
-Choose one or a mixture of different strategies to guarantee your occupants will be comfortable, and your maintenance bills will be low this coming school year.To ensure that your school and its equipment are running at the most efficient levels possible, @RasMech has broken down a few different styles of #maintenance for you to work from: Click To Tweet
+Choose one or a mixture of different strategies to guarantee your occupants will be comfortable, and your school building maintenance bills will be low this coming school year.To ensure that your school and its equipment are running at the most efficient levels possible, @RasMech has broken down a few different styles of #maintenance for you to work from: Click To Tweet

 Maintenance by the Season

 Seasonal maintenance is the most common plan that our expert technicians see.
 In an educational facility, you need to keep noise levels, occupant comfort, and student safety in mind as to not disrupt the learning environment.
 Take advantage of the breaks students and teachers receive to perform loud or messy tasks.
 Then, schedule the necessary tasks that allow you to go less noticed for when classes are in session.
 We have identified a handful of tasks that must be completed each season below.